podtato-head/podtato-head/delivery/charts/hello-server/README.md

 sub-directory.
 Then run

 ```
-helm install hs helm-server
+helm install hs hello-server
 ```

-This will install the _helm-server_ chart under the name `hs`.
+This will install the _hello-server_ chart under the name `hs`.

 The installation can be customized by changing the following paramaters: